tonymamo/getpackup/src/pages/blog/2020-12-14-packing-for-a-photoshoot-in-the-backcountry.md

 ![Photo by Chris Clark](/img/l1009450-4.jpg)

 To start off, I shoot with a [Canon 5D Mark IV.](https://amzn.to/2Kjuhe1) I have been using it for years and it’s done a great job in cold, wet and other harsh environments.
 If you're getting into photographing multi day trips then mirrorless cameras probably make the most sense these days due to their small size and light weight.
 My favorite lenses for hiking are the Canon 24mm-70mm f/2.8 and the 70mm-200mm f/2.8, they are a lot heavier than the f/4 versions but I don’t mind the extra weight and size, it helps to keep me in good shape, or at least that’s what I tell myself.
-I typically bring up to 3 or 4 lenses to be able to get a diverse range of photos, once again it takes up a lot of space but it helps me get unique photos!
+I typically bring up to 3 or 4 lenses along with a [carbon fiber tripod](https://amzn.to/3aaPjX3) and [ND filters](https://amzn.to/3qSHifz) to be able to get a diverse range of photos, once again it takes up a lot of space but it helps me get unique photos!

 ![](/img/grosmornenfld_taylorburk-35.jpg)